vbotka/ansible-collection-freebsd/docs/source/examples/017/example-017.rst

 Synopsis
 ^^^^^^^^

-* The inventory plugin *community.general.iocage* provides the same functionality
+* The inventory plugin *community.general.iocage* should provide the same functionality.

+* If you want be sure *community.general.iocage* provides the same functionality compare the hash from *setup/vars/chcksum.yml* with the *community.general.iocage* hash.

 Notes
 ^^^^^